 The CEC and its committees may consider and vote on any motion via e-mail, other electronic means, and/or during teleconferences.
 Voting by electronic means will be supplemental to a regularly scheduled meeting and is to be used for time-sensitive actions that cannot be deferred until the next regularly scheduled meeting.
 A quorum of voting members is required.
 The motion, the attendees and the votes will be recorded and added to other official meeting records.

-A two-thirds majority of the CEC members present and voting at a regularly called meeting or special meeting at which the required quorum is present, may alter, amend, repeal, or enact new Operating Rules.
-The notice of any such meeting shall be sent (14) fourteen days in advance and shall include the text of the proposed Operating Rules provisions as well as the text of any existing provisions proposed to be altered, amended, or repealed.
+A two-thirds majority of the CEC members present and voting at a regularly called meeting or special meeting at which the required quorum is present, may alter, amend, repeal, or enact new Bylaws.
+The notice of any such meeting shall be sent (14) fourteen days in advance and shall include the text of the proposed Bylaws provisions as well as the text of any existing provisions proposed to be altered, amended, or repealed.